Trafficking Offenses in Edmonton – Get a Criminal Defence Lawyer.

 Conspiracy To Traffic

-Anyone guilty of conspiracy to traffic in drugs can receive the whatever sentence one could have received for actually trafficking in the drugs.
+Anyone guilty of conspiracy to traffic in drugs can receive the same sentence one might have received for actually trafficking in the drugs.
 Conspiracy is defined in the Criminal Code, and can include “an agreement by two or more persons to commit a criminal offense”.
 There is a lot of case law around the whole area of “conspiracy”.
 Consultation with a knowledgeable lawyer is essential.

-Courts in Alberta have a tendency to show at least some empathy, if not leniency, to offenders who are trafficking to feed their habit – at least as opposed to those who are involved in large scale, commercial operations with a serious profit motive.
+Courts in Alberta have a tendency to show at least some leniency to offenders who are trafficking to feed their addiction.
+At least as opposed to those who are involved in large scale, commercial operations with a serious profit motive.
 If you have been charged with trafficking narcotics and you are also addicted to drugs, a lawyer can help you.

 Gangs and Organized Crime